All Episodes

 Recent reporting described two NSC staff holdovers from the Obama administration attending an all-hands meeting of NSC staff held about two weeks into the Trump administration and talking loudly enough to be overheard, saying we need to do everything we can to take out the president.

-The House Intelligence Committee hired one of those individuals, Sean Misco.
+On July 26, 2019, the House Intelligence Committee hired one of those individuals, Sean Misko.

-The report further describes relationships between MISCO, Lieutenant Colonel Vinman, and an individual alleged as the whisp whistleblower.
+The report further describes relationships between Misco, Lieutenant Colonel Vinman, and an individual alleged as the whistleblower.

 First of all, there have been a lot of attacks on my staff.